vuongptnguyen/Whiteblock_User_Guide/docs/get_started.rst

 Build The Network
 =========================
 In this step, we create and deploy a selected blockchain network with  the specified number of nodes.
 Each node will be instantiated and will interact individually as a participant of the blockchain network.
 After we run the build command as shown below, you will be prompted to customized your blockchain.
-Set the required server number to 2 and use the default parameter for the rest of the options.
+For simplicity, just use the default parameters for all the options.

 Command: